 First, the potatoes are ground and added with some onions.
-Then, they mix the ground potato with flour, eggs, flavored with spices until they blend.
-Afterward, pour a small amount of the mixture on the pan at high temperature and fry it.
+Then, they mix the ground potato with flour and eggs and flavor it with spices until they blend.
+Afterward, pour a small amount of the mixture into the pan at high temperature and fry it.

 At present, there are numerous variants of this cake.
 For example, people use cheese and zucchini, or sweet potatoes instead of normal ones.
 These include some toppings as well: sour cream, cottage cheese, apple sauce, and other kinds.